-Tackling the electronic sector's biggest chemical mangagement challenges: Q&A with Michael Kirschner
+Tackling the electronic sector's biggest chemicals management challenges: Q&A with Michael Kirschner

-With Chemicals Management for Electronics Europe coming up in a few weeks, we took the opportunity to catch up with one of the event's speakers.
-We asked Michael Kirschner, President at Design Chain Associates LLC, about some of the biggest chemical management challenges facing companies in the electronics sector.
+In March, we took the opportunity to catch up with Michael Kirschner, President at Design Chain Associates LLC, about some of the biggest chemical management challenges facing companies in the electronics sector.

 What do you regard as the three most significant chemical management challenges in the electronics sector?

 1. Knowing which chemicals are present in the products manufacturers produce, where these substances are in those products, and their purpose.

 2. Many manufacturers still do not know how and when to use such information when they get it from their supply chain (on top of simply knowing how to obtain it!)

 3. Staying on top of – and ahead of – the regulatory and customer-demand juggernaut.
 Many in the industry do not yet take the environmental and human health safety aspects of their products as seriously as is necessary.
 The electronics industry can’t compete with Echa.
 The level and amount of chemicals management and toxicology expertise based in the industry is generally concentrated in a few companies and, overall, is wholly inadequate given the regulatory nature of the environmental and human health safety requirements it faces.
 In a way, the industry is very lucky that enforcement in markets around the world has been so lax and that most markets that have implemented regulatory requirements have been more or less consistent with the EU’s implementations.

 How might those involved in the electronics sector meet those challenges?